-- Favor large number of targeted tests over small number of tests that cover many statements. - If a test targets a small number of obligations, it is easier to tell where a fault is. - If a test covers a large number of obligations, we get higher coverage, but at the cost of being able to identify and fix faults. - The exception cost to execute each test is high.
+- Many targeted tests, not few overloaded tests. - If test targets few obligations, it is easier to debug. - If a test covers many obligations, harder to locate and fix faults. - Exception cost to execute each test is high.

 Branch Coverage

 - Do we have tests that take all of the control branches at some point? - Cover each edge of the CFG. - Helps identify faults in decision statements. - Coverage = Number of Branches Covered